Makers Empire Guide to Implementing 3D Printing in Schools

 Step 3.
 Plan Integration of 3D Printing and Design

 Lesson Ideas.
 Develop or adapt lesson plans and activities suitable for students.
-Makers Empire’s School Subscription comes with over 130 lesson plans aligned to the Australian curriculum and American standards that are searchable by grade, subject and theme and suitable for beginners through to experienced users.
+Makers Empire’s School Subscription comes with over 150 lesson plans aligned with American, Australian and international standards and curriculum for educators.
+Lesson plans are searchable by grade, subject and theme and suitable for beginners through to experienced users.

 Who.
 Decide who will be involved.
 Will you start with specific teachers and/or grade levels?